siddharth2016/quote-readme/README.md

 Please follow the steps below:

 1. Go to your `<username>/<username>/actions`, hit `New workflow`, then `set up a workflow yourself`, delete all the default content github made for you.
-2. Copy the following code and paste it to your new workflow you created at step 1, save the workflow.
+2. Copy the following code and paste it to your new workflow you created at step 1, commit the workflow and name it whatever you like !

 ```yml
 name: Update Quote Readme